PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### CDD (Customer Due Diligence)

-A legacy identity claim type and onboarding concept used in Polymesh version prior to v8.
-From v8 DID registration is the functional onboarding requirement for identity and asset related network actions.
+A legacy identity claim type and onboarding concept used in Polymesh versions prior to v8.
+From v8, DID registration is the functional onboarding requirement for identity and asset-related network actions.
 See [Identity Onboarding](/identity/onboarding/).

 ### KYC (Know Your Customer)